peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * Then, the method returns a CBOR map with each eligible getter's name or property name as each key, and with the corresponding value returned by that getter as that key's value.
 Before adding a key-value pair to the map, the key's name is adjusted according to the rules described in the [PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md)documentation.
 Note that for security reasons, certain types are not upported even if they contain eligible getters.

-<b>Note:</b>For security reasons, an application should, whenever possible, not ase this parameter on user input or other externally supplied data nless the application limits <i>obj</i>
-inputs to types specially handled by this method (such as `int
-        ` or `String
-        ` ) and/or to plain-old-data types (POCO or POJO types) within the ontrol of the application.
-If the plain-old-data type references other ata types, those types should likewise meet either criterion above.

 <b>REMARK:</b>.NET enumeration ( `Enum
         ` ) constants could also have been converted to text strings with `ToString() ` , but that method will return multiple names if the given Enum object s a combination of Enum objects (e.g. if the object is `FileAccess.Read | FileAccess.Write